Celebrate the Easter bunny, chocolate, eggs, Jesus, and all things Easter-related using these fun Easter writing prompts for students.

 11. Explain how to decorate and fill an Easter basket with goodies.

-12. Instead of eggs, you can replace the contents within your Easter basket with any type of treats you want.
+12. Instead of eggs, you can replace the contents within your Easter basket with any treats you want.
 What type of treats would you fill your Easter basket with and why?

 13. Write any story you would like about Easter.